What Is Duchenne Muscular Dystrophy? Dystrophin, Gowers’ Sign, and More

 Exon-skipping drugs for DMD correct mutations in the dystrophin gene so it can provide the correct instructions for making the dystrophin protein.
 These therapies treat certain genetic mutations, meaning only 30 percent of children and adults with DMD are eligible to receive this treatment.

-There are currently four FDA-approved exon-skipping therapies:
+There are currently five FDA-approved exon-skipping therapies:

 Gene Therapy